Most times, people pick the wrong level of exercise to do.

 - can not do the exercise with perfect technique

-- can not build the intensity in order to get the results they want
+- can not build the intensity to get the results they want

 - will lead to injuries

-Sometimes you need to regress and do something easier in order to succeed.
+Sometimes you need to regress and do something easier to succeed.

 Have a read below.